Tullett to buy ICAP's voice broking business

 "We continue to see voice as a difficult business, but expect the merged entity to have scale benefits," BofA Merrill Lynch analysts wrote in a note.

-ICAP's shares rose almost 7 percent to rank among the top gainers on the FTSE-250 Midcap index .FTMC, while Tullett's stock fell more than 9 percent.
+ICAP's shares rose almost 7 percent to rank among the top gainers on the FTSE-250 Midcap index, while Tullett's stock fell more than 9 percent.

 Markets have become more volatile this year, led by uncertainty around the timing of an interest rate move by the U.S. Federal Reserve as well as concerns over slowing Chinese growth, low commodity prices and geopolitical instability.